alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 to the GOV.UK Account system to do the actual authentication, but we need something on www.gov.uk itself to set the cookie.

-### Non-personalised parts of GOV.UK need to manipulate the session cookie too
+### Non-personalised parts of GOV.UK won't manipulate the session cookie

 It's unlikely that all of GOV.UK will be personalised, so there will be islands of personalised content.
 Currently there is the Transition